OBLATES

 St. Benedict placed special emphasis on the dynamic balance of work, rest and prayer in living an empowered Christian life.
 Other values at the center of the Rule include regular prayer, reading of the Psalms, moderation, stability, obedience, and ongoing conversion of heart.
 Benedictine monastics and oblates still embrace these values today, pondering their significance and through them growing closer to Christ in their everyday lives.

-The Rule of Benedict isn’t a set of concrete rules; rather, each reader is urged to interpret the Rule prayerfully and actively in relation to his or her own life situation and personal spiritual journey.
+Oblates of St. Benedict are not expected to view the Rule as a concrete set of directions for their daily life.
+Rather, each Oblate is urged to interpret the Rule prayerfully and actively in relation to his or her own life situation and personal spiritual journey.

 Interested persons explore the option of becoming an Oblate of St. Benedict by contacting the Oblate Director at a specific monastery or convent.
 They do not take on a required, new set of religious practices, but spend a time of preparation (usually a year) as Oblate Novices, learning about Benedictine values and life, through self-directed reading, discussions, study and prayer.